-**To get more help in the selection process, visit our page Selecting NTC Thermistors
+For more help with the selection process, visit our page Selecting NTC Thermistors

 NTC Thermistors are non-linear, and as their name suggests, their resistance decreases as temperature increases.
 A phenomenon called self-heating may affect the resistance of an NTC thermistor.
 When current flows through the NTC thermistor, it absorbs the heat causing its own temperature to rise.

 Visit our page on Thermistor Applications to get more information on everything from calculating the temperature coefficient of a thermistor to Temperature Measurement with a Wheatstone Bridge.

 - Fast Response Time to (±1%).